Susette has a lifelong interest and practice with good physical and mental health, including the environment that sustains us all.

+Tears can be used to manipulate too.
 The term "crocodile tears" comes from an ancient anecdote that crocodiles weep in order to lure their prey.
 Just so, children manipulate adults all the time with tears, and women manipulate men.
-My father once told me he could not resist a woman who cried in his arms.
-Women know this and often use it to soften a man up.
+Some men manipulate women with tears.

-When a man is angry or abusive, many women cry as a form of apology.
+- When a man is angry or abusive, many women cry as a form of apology.
 Sometimes it works and sometimes it increases the anger.

-Some women cry to get men to buy them things.
+- Some women cry to get men to buy them things.

-Some women cry (or complain) to get attention or sympathy from friends.
+- Some women cry (or complain) to get attention or sympathy from friends.
 Occasionally men do too, but men normally manipulate with anger, not tears.

-Some mothers cry to make their children feel guilty when they are ultra naughty.
+- Some mothers cry to make their children feel guilty when they are ultra naughty.

-Young children learn to cry to get stuff or to get out of doing something they don't want to do.
+- Young children learn to cry to get stuff or to get out of doing something they don't want to do.

 - Some kids go further, and throw tantrums to get what they want.
 If it works, they continue to do it as adults.

-Real Tears, Emotions, and the Heart
+Real Tears—Feelings From the Heart

 When I was in fourth grade, a popular girl took cuts in the recess line and gave everyone else cuts in front of her, until I was the only one left.
-Then she moved back up, leaving me at the end.
+Then she moved back to the front, leaving me at the end.
 I'd been in second place before.
 It hurt so much I couldn't play my violin after school, until I'd cried it out with my teacher.

 My sister, when she was four years old, was accidentally left behind at the beach and she still carries that pain.
 When our family broke up and she didn't get to live with Dad, she felt rejected all over again.

-Regret—"I don't know what happened, but it didn't turn out the way I wanted."
+"I don't know what happened, but it didn't turn out the way I wanted."
 "Oh, God, it hurt her, why did I say that?"
 "I should have done this, but it's too late now."
 "Why can't I be the person I want to be?"
-All of these are questions and statements of regret, and each of them can trigger tears, especially if they happen over and over.
+All of these are questions and statements of regret, and each of them can trigger tears, especially if they happen over and over again.

-Cry Me a River - Payback
+Cry Me a River: Payback

 I once had a job that I found out later was a scam offer.
 They had hired me, a stranger with a degree, in lieu of someone who'd been filling in, but whom they didn't want to promote.
 It was a challenging job and I was working hard at it and succeeding.
 Then she found a job in another district.

-Tears - Sadness
+Tears of Sadness and Loss

 We all have stories of loss.
 This is the easiest, most common state of tears to identify with.
-This is the one that is glorified by movies, books, and songs.
+This is the one that is most glorified by movies, books, and songs.
 You can hear Loretta Lynn starting to cry at the end of her song, "The Telephone," when Conway Twitty tells her he's leaving.
 Novels and movies depict tears followed sometimes by suicide, sometimes by a new love after a loss.
 Numerous heroines collapse to the ground, sobbing, when the hero of the opera sings his dramatic goodbye.

-Raindrops Keep Fallin' On My Head - Optimism
+Raindrops Keep Fallin' On My Head: Optimism

 Tears for Others, the Earth, and the Soul